A compilation of optical starlight polarization catalogs: Notes on treatment of individual catalogs

 The observations in \citet{Heiles2000AJ....119..923H} were collected from various investigations each using a different instrumental setup, resulting in a variety of effective wavelengths.
 For stars with multiple observations (from different catalogs, at different wavelengths) the reported measurements of polarization in \citet{Heiles2000AJ....119..923H} correspond to weighted averages over all these measurements.
 For these reasons we have not been able to specify a unique $\lambda_{\rm eff}$ for the data in \citet{Heiles2000AJ....119..923H}, and have therefore set \texttt{FilterID} = 0.

 We have identified the following errors in the values/stellar identifications in this catalog, which we have corrected.
 On a few occasions the HD number was incorrect: HD 72317 was the wrong HD number for the star, which was really CD -39.10433 (the given CD number was also incorrect).
 Our determination agrees with the original publication from which the data were taken.
 Some stars had incorrect HD numbers and we were unable to find their correct matches.
 They were: HD 31243, HD 14615, HD 67018, HD 14520, HD 58955, HD 328864, HD 39477, HD 67018.
-The polarization fraction and EVPA are erroneously given for two stars HD 11471 and BD+60 387.
+The polarization fraction and {PA} are erroneously given for two stars HD 11471 and BD+60 387.
 The error was originally in \citet{Mathewson1970} and was propagated into \citet{Heiles2000AJ....119..923H} (we thank B-G Andersson for notifying us of this error).
-HD 11471 \citep[rawstarID = 8827 in][]{Heiles2000AJ....119..923H} has a quoted $p = 4.24 \pm 0.1$\% and EVPA=$102.8^\circ \pm 0.7 ^\circ$, but the original source \citep{Schmidt1968ZA.....68..380S} has $ p=1.34 \pm 0.17$\% and EVPA=$89^\circ \pm 3^\circ$.
+HD 11471 \citep[rawstarID = 8827 in][]{Heiles2000AJ....119..923H} has a quoted $p = 4.24 \pm 0.1$\% and {PA}=$102.8^\circ \pm 0.7 ^\circ$, but the original source \citep{Schmidt1968ZA.....68..380S} has $ p=1.34 \pm 0.17$\% and {PA}=$89^\circ \pm 3^\circ$.
 We have used equation $p(\%) = 46.05 \cdot p_{mag}$, to transform polarization in magnitudes to polarization expressed in percentage \citep[see ][for a derivation]{Hall1958PUSNO..17..275H}.
-The values given in \citet{Mathewson1970} for BD+60 387 (rawstarID= 8741 in Heiles 2000) are p = 1.64$\pm$0.1\%, EVPA = $100.7^\circ \pm 1.7^\circ$, but calculating from \citet{Schmidt1968ZA.....68..380S} yields p=1.178$\pm$0.1\% and EVPA = $ 86.4^\circ \pm 3.0^\circ $.
+The values given in \citet{Mathewson1970} for BD+60 387 \citep[\texttt{rawstarID} = 8741 in][]{Heiles2000AJ....119..923H} are $p$ = 1.64$\pm$0.1\%, {PA} = $100.7^\circ \pm 1.7^\circ$, but calculating from \citet{Schmidt1968ZA.....68..380S} yields $p$ = 1.178$\pm$0.1\% and {PA} = $ 86.4^\circ \pm 3.0^\circ $.

 The canonical value for NAN for the polarization fraction uncertainty is -999.9 in \citet{Heiles2000AJ....119..923H}.
 However, we found that some measurements were provided with $e_p = 0$.
 We set $e_p$ to NAN for those cases as well.